 CHURCH OF SAN JUAN BAUTISTA

 The church dates from the s.
-Construction began in the 16th century in 1505 and was declared a BIC (Asset of Cultural Interest) in 2010.
+Construction began in the 16th century in 1505.

 It was Queen Isabel the Catholic who, through a Royal Decree of October 23, 1489, ordered the transfer of the site of the old Muslim fortress for its construction, taking advantage of a square tower of the castle, which today is the bell tower.